Frequently asked questions

 - Ensure your printer is set to print at 100% scale and not to automatically reduce or increase the size of the print job.

 - Ensure you have white, A4 paper loaded in the main tray of your printer

 - Ensure your ink levels are full, this includes colour inks.
 Even though you may print in black and white, many printers restrict printing if any ink cartridge is empty.

 If you realise you have made a mistake, you can return to your map and correct any errors using our drawing software, or re-centre your map to the correct location or even change the location of your map.

 If you realise you have made a mistake after purchase, we may consider a refund minus 50%.
-For more information, please refer to Section 5 of our Terms and Conditions.
+For more information, please refer to 'Non-refundable products' within our Terms and Conditions.

 When you have completed payment, you will be presented with a link to download your plan, if this is not working, please check the security settings of your browser or any anti-virus software you may have installed, as these may be preventing the download prompt from appearing or simply blocking the download.
 We will email you a link to download your plan as well as providing the link after purchase, so you can download your plan from the email.
 Due to the sheer number of browser, operating systems and anti-virus programs, we are unable to offer individual support.

 Go to the ReQuestaPlan website, click Log In, and then click ‘I have forgotten my password,’ we will email you a link to reset your password.